Eugeniusz-Gienek/SwarmUI-MobileUIExtension/README.md

 # SwarmUI-MobileUIExtension

-SwarmUI Mobile UI extension is aimed to bring the ability to use SwarmUI on smartphones - fixes of some annoying bugs, better elements' sizes and positions etc.
+SwarmUI Mobile UI extension is aimed to bring the ability to use SwarmUI on smartphones - fixes of some annoying bugs, better elements' sizes and positions etc. Tested in [Android Firefox Mobile](https://play.google.com/store/apps/details?id=org.mozilla.firefox).

 ## How to install